deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 Xiù was teaching Allison and the boys the basics of *Baguazhang* on the lawn while Vemik watched, having given up almost as soon as they started.
 His body was just built for a completely different kind of gymnastics and he figured that out immediately.
 Amanda had returned to the guest bedroom, overwhelmed by her migrane.

 “I mean…look,” Julian leaned in an muttered under his breath.
-“You ain’t wrong…*really* ain’t wrong...
-But I don’t really think that’s gonna fix the problem we’ve got.”
+“You ain’t wrong…*really* ain’t wrong...But I don’t really think that’s gonna fix the problem we’ve got.”

 “Problem is what, exactly?
 Start from start.”